-- 1. To receive and adopt the Directors' Report and the Audited Financial Statements for the financial year ended 31 January 2017 together with the Auditors' Report thereon.
-(Ordinary Resolution 1) - 2.
-To declare a final single tier dividend of 3 sen per share in respect of the financial year ended 31 January 2017.
+To receive and adopt the Directors' Report and the Audited Financial Statements for the financial year ended 31 January 2018 together with the Auditors' Report thereon.
+(Ordinary Resolution 1)

+To declare a final single tier dividend of 3 sen per share in respect of the financial year ended 31 January 2018.

-- 3. To approve the following payment to Directors - - (a) Fees totalling RM327,500 for the financial year ended 31 January 2017.
+To approve the following payment to Directors -

+(a) Fees totalling RM347,500 for the financial year ended 31 January 2018.

-- (b) Meeting allowance of RM500 per meeting day for each Director from 1 February 2017 until the next annual general meeting of the Company.
-(Ordinary Resolution 4) - 4.
+(b) Meeting allowance of RM500 per meeting day for each Director from this Annual General Meeting until the next annual general meeting of the Company.

 To re-elect the following Directors retiring in accordance with Article 77 of the Articles of Association (Constitution) of the Company -

-(a) Mr. Gooi Seong Gum (Ordinary Resolution 5)
+(a) Mr. Gooi Seong Lim